Wireless Optical Communication (WOC) Terminal Overview

 Do not remove labels

-The labels on the terminal describe the regulatory compliance and manufacturing details (shown to the right).
-Do not remove these at any time.
+The labels on the terminal describe the regulatory compliance and manufacturing details.

 Overview